LukeAllen13/COMP-560-Final-Project/README.md

 ```

 To access the LLM referee, you must have Ollama installed and have Llama3.2 downloaded locally.
-Downlaod ollama from this link, https://ollama.com/download, then run the following commands in a seperate terminal:
+Download ollama from this link, https://ollama.com/download, then run the following commands in a seperate terminal:

 ```bash
 ollama pull llama3.2